My Artwork

 Sketches

 For a change of style, I’ve done some paintings entitled ‘Dancing at the Fiesta’, based on photos I’ve taken of village festivities in Spain.
+Two of these were sold to a French couple who had recently moved to Javea in Spain.

 Some More of my artwork.